Dilbert66/esphome-vistaECP/README.md

 In order to make OTA updates, connection switch in frontend should be switched to OFF since the  ECP library is using interrupts.

 ## MQTT with HomeAssistant
 If your preference is to use MQTT instead of ESPHOME, you can use the Arduino sketch from the MQTT-Example directory.
 It supports pretty much all functions of the ESPHOME implementation.
-To use, edit the configuration items at the top of the file for your setup then simply put the ino and all *.h and *.cpp vista library files in the same sketch directory and compile.
+To use, edit the configuration items at the top of the file for your setup then simply put the ino and all *.h and *.cpp vista library files (from directory /src/vistaEcpInterface) in the same sketch directory and compile.
 Read the comments within the sketch for more details.
 The sketch also supports ArduinoOTA (https://www.arduino.cc/reference/en/libraries/arduinoota/) that will enable you to update the code via wifi once the initial upload is done.

 ## Custom Alarm Panel Card